SanketPaharia/SanketPaharia/README.md

 💡 &nbsp;I like to explore full stack technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying java backend using springboot and databases.\
-🌱 &nbsp;Ask me about Javascript, Java, HTML, CSS, DSA , Springboot , Alogo's\
+🌱 &nbsp;Ask me about Javascript, Java, HTML, CSS, DSA , Springboot , Algo's\
 ✍️ &nbsp;In my free time, you find me swimming or reading.\
 💬 &nbsp;Feel free to reach out to me at sanket.paharia@gmail.com ! \
 📄 &nbsp;Please have a look at my [Résumé](https://github.com/SanketPaharia/Resume/blob/master/Sanket_Paharia_Resume.pdf) for more details about me.
 I'm open to feedback and suggestions! \